pyrobit/finapi/README.md

 - [x] Must be possible search for clients bank statement
 - [x] Must be possible to make a deposit
 - [x] Must be possible to make a withdraw
-- [] Must be possible search client's bank statement by date range
+- [x] Must be possible search client's bank statement by date
 - [] Must be possible to update client account data
 - [] Must be possible get client account data
 - [] Must be possible to delete an account